 2) Timed up and go (TUG) test: Measure the time, in seconds, that it takes the patient to stand up from a chair, walk 3 meters, turn, walk back to the chair, and sit down.
 More than 10 seconds is considered abnormal.

 Additionally, given that the frailty syndrome can be due to cognitive frailty—in addition to or separately from physiologic, social, or physical frailty—we recommend screening for cognitive impairment.
-Perform a validated cognitive screening test, such as the standardized Mini-Mental State Examination (sMMSE; no longer available in the public domain but can be reviewed here) or Montreal Cognitive Assessment (MoCA; www.mdcalc.com) in adults aged >65 years who present with frailty or subjective cognitive complaints (see Dementia).
+Perform a validated cognitive screening test, such as the standardized Mini-Mental State Examination (sMMSE) (no longer available in the public domain but can be reviewed at the Government of the British Columbia website) or Montreal Cognitive Assessment (MoCA) (www.mdcalc.com) in adults aged >65 years who present with frailty or subjective cognitive complaints (see Dementia).

 Consider the Rowland Universal Dementia Assessment Scale (RUDAS) if cultural or language differences may affect performance (www.demetia.org.au).